kenjennings/Atari-Breakout76/intro_retdev.md

 Current computers also provide modern programming tools not available to the programmers decades ago.
 Integrated Development Environments, editors with syntax hilighting, and cross-platform compilers allow working in a comfortable environment with near-instant build times that those original programmers would have envied.

-Developing for retro systems teaches awareness of data represntation and processing efficiency that is not very easy to experience on modern computers with gigabyte operating systems, and terabytes of storage.
+Developing for retro systems teaches awareness of data representation and processing efficiency that is not very easy to explore on modern computers with gigabyte operating systems, and terabytes of storage.
 Observe the multiple orders of magnitude difference of processing and storage between a retro system and a commodity personal computer in 2018:

 Topic | Retro System | 2018 commodity PC | Factor Increase
 --- | --- | --- | ---